About

 After a BSc in Archaeology from the University of York, Hazel undertook an apprenticeship in hand embroidery in 2002 at the Royal School of Needlework.
 In 2007 she completed an MA in the Conservation of Textile and Tapestries in Historic Interiors from the Royal College of Art/Victoria & Albert Museum in association with the Historic Royal Palaces.
 After working for the National Trust, Hazel joined Zenzie Tinker Conservation in 2009 staying for two years before working in Australia.
 Hazel returned to the UK in 2014 and rejoined our team.

-Tabitha Gibbs
+Tabby Gibbs

 Tabby completed the MPhil in Textile Conservation at the University of Glasgow in 2023.
-Having previously studied Ba Archaeology and Anthropology at UCL and PGDip History of Design at the University of Oxford, Tabby spent five years as an educator and programmer in various museums in London and Cambridge.
+Having previously studied BA Archaeology and Anthropology at UCL and PGDip History of Design at the University of Oxford, Tabby spent five years as an educator and programmer in various museums in London and Cambridge.
 During her training Tabby gained practical conservation experience at the Reiss-Engelhorn Museum in Mannheim, Germany as well as undertaking a placement at ZTC in 2022 and was thrilled to return as a full-time member of the team after she graduated.

 Ania Golebiowska